Sifchain/sifnode/x/dispensation/claims.md

 4) We run a distribution using the list from step (3).
 5) The transfers happen over the next few blocks (10 per block) .
 6) An event is emitted when a transfer to a user happens.The event is an indicator that the recipient has received the funds .This will be used by an external function to reset multipliers for the recievers.

+### Out of Scope
+- No mechanism present to delete a user-claim once created .